Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/using-security-controls.md

     ```

-3. Test connectivity with policieis in place.
+3. Test connectivity with policies in place.

     This is the connection after we have network policy in place.
       ![global-default-deny](../img/global-default-deny.png)